NiklasMerz/talks/outline-eu.md

 4. No longer real Cordova user and somewhat active maintainer in my free time
 5. I suck at writing CSS
 6. This presentation is styled using CSS
+7. I got help from AI for drawing pictures because I can't draw as well

 # Looking at the village